Abrifq/sponsoring-rules-and-tos/README.md

 Hey there!
 If you are here, that means you either liked my projects or you just want to get more info about being a sponsor.
 Cool!

-**Until I finish the new folder hierarchy, the info below is considered invalid.
+**Until I finish the new folder hierarchy, the info below are not in the website.
 If you still want to take a look at the old files, take a look at the [legacy source][lsrc] folder.
 (Links may be broken, sorry)**

 ===